I don’t recall anyone really talking about postpartum when I was pregnant, and I didn’t consider it until the last couple weeks of pregnancy.

 I really didn’t need anything else!

-If you are using the foam, the best results are found when you directly lather it onto your perineum with your fingers.
+If you are using the foam, the best results are found when you directly lather it onto your pad before putting it on.

 Why a wash bottle you ask?

 Well, it’s for when you pee, actually!